-Plastic was invented in 1907, but it wasn’t until after WWII that the market for plastic began to grow significantly.
-Back in the 1950s, the world produced ~1.5 million tons of plastic annually; by 2017, that number increased to more than 300 million tons.
+Plastic was invented in 1907, but it wasn’t until after WWII that the plastic market began to grow significantly.
+Back in the 1950s, the world produced about 1.5 million tons of plastic annually.
+In 2024 that figure has exploded to 480 million tons.

 How do microplastics get into the human body?